YU-JAN/portfolio/finalproject2.md

 - The color palette needs to rearrange and match the presentation.
 - Should have a summary in each paragraph to help readers recap and summarize the important parts.
 - Customize the call to action to different user groups.

+#### Feedback from the professor and TA
+- Working on the story flow to make it less text heavy.
+- Varying the layout of the Shorthand would be nice.
+- Some visualizations that need axis labels and titles to be more clear on what they are portraying.

 ## Moodboard